The MRF Operations Forum is the only event specifically dedicated to plant operations, not policy and markets.

 $2 Billion in Costs

-It is estimated that MRF operations and maintenance costs exceed $2 billion annually in the U.S. It’s a huge number!
-Effectively managing a plant’s costs is the difference between profitable and unprofitable processing.
+It is estimated that MRF operations and maintenance costs exceed $2 billion annually in the U.S. This is a huge figure, and effectively managing a plant’s costs is the difference between profitable and unprofitable processing.

 Today, managing material audit programs and providing detailed, quantifiable feedback to program administrators is a key component of a MRF operator’s responsibilities.
 Doing it right, doing it regularly and not interrupting operations to make it happen are critical.

-Managing all of this while creating a safe environment for your workforce, allowing them to be productive, accurate and go home to their families is the job.
-These combined demands necessitate a forum during which MRF operators can learn, grow and share with one another.
+Managing all of this while ensuring a safe environment for your workforce—so they can be productive, accurate and return home to their families—is the job.
+These combined demands require a platform where MRF operators can come together to learn, grow and share experiences with one another.